-The primary changes in this proposal are to update the allowed indoor lighting power densities based on currently existing cost-effective LED luminaires.
+The proposed measure revises the indoor lighting allowances found in Tables 140.6-B, 140.6-C, 140.6-D, and 140.6-G. The Statewide CASE Team is proposing new indoor LPD requirements based on currently existing cost-effective LED luminaires.
 This proposal is based on LED sources that have color temperature and CRI comparable to legacy light sources, so that lighting color and fidelity are maintained.
 The Statewide CASE Team is committed to recommending code changes that will not compromise light quality or increase glare and will not exclude color-tuning systems.
-The new LPD requirements do not prevent sufficient light levels from being achieved; use-it-or-lose-it adders, wattage adjustment factors, and LPDs with enough leeway for various application considerations ensure proper light levels will still be achievable.
+Additionally, the new LPD requirements do not prevent sufficient light levels from being achieved; use-it-or-lose-it adders, a wattage multiplier, and LPDs that are more conservative than the limit of reduction ensure proper light levels will still be achievable.